 Revenue recognition - We recognize revenue when control of the promised goods or services is transferred to customers, in an amount that reflects the consideration we expect to be entitled to in exchange for those goods or services.
 In order to achieve this core principle, we apply a five-step process.
 As part of this process, we analyze the performance obligations in a customer contract and estimate the variable consideration we expect to receive.
 The evaluation of performance obligations requires that we identify the promised goods and services in the contract.
 For contracts that contain more than one promised good and service, we then must determine whether the promises are capable of being distinct and if they are separately identifiable from other promises in the contract.
 Variable consideration primarily includes sales made to distributors under agreements allowing certain rights of return, referred to as stock rotation, and credits issued to the distributor due to price protection.
 We estimate variable consideration at the most likely amount to which we expect to be entitled.
 We make these estimates based on available information, including recent sales activity and pricing data.
 We apply a constraint to our variable consideration estimate which considers both the likelihood of a return and the amount of a potential price concession.
 If our evaluation of performance obligations is incorrect, we may recognize revenue sooner or later than is appropriate.
-If our estimates of variable consideration periodically based on analysis of prior estimates.
+If our estimates of variable consideration are inaccurate, we may recognize too much or too little revenue in a period.
+We may adjust assumptions used to estimate consideration periodically based on analysis of prior estimates.